Tailwind: A Practical Framework for Query Accelerators: Drill Down Evaluation

 Figure~\ref{fig:write-sweep} shows our results.
 The vertical axis is the workload's geomean speedup over all queries.
 The horizontal axis is the build cost, which is the time spent rebuilding the accelerators multiplied by the on-demand EC2~\cite{ec2} price of an equivalent VM performing the rebuilding.
 The labeled points represent different write frequencies (e.g., once every 5 minutes, etc.).
 When the write frequency equals or exceeds the build time, the effective workload speedup is 1.0$\times$ because the rebuild will not keep up with the new writes.

-\textbf{Across our workloads, \thesystem{} supports daily bulk writes with a negligible impact on performance.} Our rebuild times are 47 seconds (Redshift, TPC-H), 25 minutes (DuckDB, TPC-H), 2 minutes (Redshift, TPC-H+), and around 1 hour (DuckDB, TPC-H+).
-In each case, the build time is much less than 24 hours, meaning \thesystem{} can provide its performance speedups with daily ETLs.
-As our Redshift setup has more computational resources available for accelerator building, it supports more frequent writes (e.g., once every 15 minutes) with only a small trade-off of performance.
+\textbf{\thesystem{} supports daily bulk writes with a negligible performance impact.} Our rebuild times are 47 seconds (Redshift, TPC-H), 25 minutes (DuckDB, TPC-H), 2 minutes (Redshift, \tpchp{}), and around 1 hour (DuckDB, \tpchp{}).
+Overall, the build time is much less than 24 hours, meaning \thesystem{} can provide its speedups with daily ETLs.
+Our Redshift setup has more resources available for accelerator building, so it supports more frequent writes (e.g., every 15 minutes) with only a small speedup trade-off.